 - “A better insulin response.”

 The above is excerpted from the Leaky Gut Study Summary by Kiran Krishnan, research microbiologist.
-For a hard copy of the Summary, email me: [email protected]
+For a hard copy of the Summary, ask Kelly and she can get in touch with me.

 Krishnan's Summary encapsulates the article, Oral spore-based probiotic supplementation, published in the World Journal of Gastrointestinal Pathophysiology 2017 Aug 15.